pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

 #### Self-supervision

 What if we want to generate large amounts of data from existing sources automatically?
-We now list some techniques to do this.
-We assume in all of the *instance-level discrimination* setting described earlier, so we only need to generate positive examples.
+As explained earlier, we will generate pairs of similar instances, and assume that images in different pairs are dissimilar.
 The following are just some examples:

 * **Data augmentation**.
 In the particular context of contrastive learning, a transformation that does not change the instance semantically can be applied to